tlevine/www.thomaslevine.com/content/!/finding-unique-keys/index.md

         row = next(self.reader)
     _csv.Error: field larger than field limit (131072)

-It turns out that that field contains some larger geojson (I think?) features and represented in OpenDataSoft as having a "geom_{}" type.
+It turns out that that field contains some large geojson features.

-Rather than dealing
-with this in a smart way, I just ignored all spreadsheets containing "geom_{}" types.
+Rather than dealing with this in a smart way, I just ignored all spreadsheets containing that type of column ("geo_shape").

 ## Finding the unique keys
 My approach for finding the unique keys in a spreadsheet is explained